XQueryInstitute/Course-Materials/error handling/README.md

 local:pow(2,3)
 ```

 To understand this function, we need to read through the code.
 Of course, it is easy enough to read through this small function.
-But things get complicated with larger functions.
+But things get complicated with larger functions and modules.

 We're also missing information about its author.
 We don't know that this function was adapted from an example provided by Michael Kay on [Stackoverflow](http://stackoverflow.com/a/15369640).